pranavschool123/my-summer-in-markdown/README.md

 I listened to various different songs this summer, ranging from rap to hip-hop to RnB!
 One of my favorite parts of summer was listening to music and working on different things that I needed to get done.
 Here are some songs that I was listening to:

 * ["Ryd" by Steve Lacy](https://open.spotify.com/track/5Ha9IheRrkDyr7ZdhaRsWb)
   * I have been listening to this song for longer than just summer, but it was played excessively this past summer.
 I really enjoy Steve Lacy's music and this is my favorite song from his discography.
 The song flows really well and I just love to listen to it.
+I have memorized all of the lyrics so far and do not think that I will forget them anytime soon!

 * ["4x4" by Don Toliver](https://open.spotify.com/track/3Z6kQYHzeG96iXrxeps61n)
   * asdfsa